Fh-Ndiritu/RubyLens/README.md

 We welcome contributions from anyone!
 Please fork the repository and create a pull request.

 ## License
-RubyScout is released under the MIT License.
+RubyLens is released under the MIT License.